Cheruman (Hindu traditions) in India

 What Are Their Beliefs?

 Though the Cherumans are Hindu, they have many opportunities to hear of the ways of Christ.
 Kerala is about 19 percent Christian, and there are a few Cheruman believers.
-They have a high literacy rate for a Dalit people group, and they love to listen to the radio and go to movies.
+They have a high literacy rate for a low class people group, and they love to listen to the radio and go to movies.
 Christian materials are readily available in Kerala's Malayalam language.

 Prayer Points

-Pray that Christian materials, radio broadcasts, and the JESUS Film will find their way into Cheruman households, and be met by open hearts that are ready to embrace their only Savior.
+Pray that Christian materials, radio broadcasts, and the JESUS Film will find their way into Cheruman households and be met by open hearts that are ready to embrace their only savior.